solkimicreb/book_of_algorand/README.md

 ```

 ## Issues

+The app works as it is but it could use a lot of improvements regarding UX, rewards and incentivization.

+### WalletConnect

+WalletConnect is a widely used standard which creates a bridge between two online devices via a server.
+This bridge is then used to send unsigned transactions from one device to another which signs the transaction and send it back.

+In our case we could improve the UX by letting the users build the story right from the app and only using their wallet to sign the ready made transaction with the note already in it.

+### Incentives

 One of the most difficult challenge in cryptocurrency are incentives.
 It is impossible to predict how people will use something as generic as a blockchain, especially when it is fully public and open source.